MichalZelechowski/deepository/lego-builder/README.md

 ![25000_score](img/25000_score.png) | ![25000_updates](img/25000_updates.png)

 Loss value converged quite soon, at the fairly high value.
 Also parameter update ratios was not optimal, however network started exposing interesting capabilities.
-It was generating correct building in 50% of the cases and almost all of them had never been seen by the model.
+It was generating correct building in 70% of the cases and only 2% were seen previously by the model.

-> TODO numbers, numbers, numbers!

 ## Summary & conclusions